Workmen's Compensation Act 1906: Provisions

 Exceptions were made, including non-manual workers employed on annual pay over £250, casual workers employed "otherwise than for the purposes of their employer's trade or business", outworkers and family workers.
 Hence specific exclusions were made at both the top and bottom end of the labour market.

+Repealed enactments

+Section 17(2) of the act repealed the Workmen's Compensation Act 1897 (60 & 61 Vict. c.
+37) and the Workmen's Compensation Act 1900 (63 & 64 Vict. c.
+22).